aapocius/MyProject/README.md

 # Books shop
-Click on icon in navbar to login
+‼️Click on icon in navbar to login

 ## System requirements
   * Node.js